Yandex Cloud

 1. In the management console, select the folder with the DB.

-3. Select the database from the list.
+3. Select your database from the list.

 4. Navigate to the Navigation tab.